HotspotOS is a centralized WiFi controller that manages all OpenWRT firmware-based access points in your WiFi network.

 This article describes the HotspotOS installation and configuration steps.

-Please reset the router to factory settings to avoid problems with some previous configuration.
+Please reset the router to factory settings to avoid problems with some previous configurations.

 Connect your computer by network cable to the LAN port.